MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/redis-connector.md

 E.g. If you create a index called `skhotelsjson` with a prefix of `skhotelsjson:`, when setting a record with key `h1`, the record key will need to be prefixed like this `skhotelsjson:h1` to be added to the index.

-When creating a new collection using the Redis connector, the connector will create an index in redis with a prefix consisting of the collection name and a colon, like this `<collectionname>:`.
+When creating a new collection using the Redis connector, the connector will create an index in Redis with a prefix consisting of the collection name and a colon, like this `<collectionname>:`.
 By default, the connector will also prefix all keys with the this prefix when doing record operations like Get, Upsert, and Delete.